GitHubCreations21/GitHubCreations21.github.io/_posts/2018-03-18-Lesson-7---Week-9---Blog-7.md

     <td>What will I change for next time?
 How will I improve my learning?</td>
   </tr>
   <tr>
-    <td>Next time i’ll focus on quickening, and being able to figure  things out - purely from understanding, upping my deducing skills, and logic capability.
-This will improve my general understanding of coding, plus efficiency in general when it comes to work, so this is the best possible habit to work on - quickening logical assumptions and pace of work when it comes to using my bare hands - rather than just typing in coding.
-When typing in the code - this time I’ll be more aware of what it effects, breadboard and onscreen.
-AS well as learn the functions of each of the wires. ← main target.</td>
+    <td>Next time i'll focus on quickening, and being able to figure  things out - purely from understanding, upping my deducing skills, and logic capability.
+This will improve my general understanding of coding, plus efficiency in general when it comes to work, so this is the best possible habit to work on - quickening logical assumptions and pace of work when it comes to using my bare hands - rather than just typing in coding.</td>
   </tr>
 </table>